History of SpaceX: Overview

-After the setback of the launchpad explosion, SpaceX successfully got back to flying on 14 January 2017, with its launch of Iridium satellites.
+After the setback of a launchpad explosion, SpaceX got back to flying on January 14, 2017, with its launch of Iridium satellites.
 On February 19, 2017, a Falcon 9 carrying CRS-10 conducted the first launch from Kennedy Space Center's Launch Complex 39A.
-The first stage of the launch planned on the end of February, 2017 will be the recovered and refurbished one from April 8, 2016.
+The first stage of the launch was planned for the end of February 2017, was to be the recovered and refurbished one from April 8, 2016.

-On May 23, 2019, SpaceX successfully deployed the first 60 of around 12,000 satellites in its planned Starlink - which it aims to use to provide low latency network communications via a large constellation in low Earth orbit (LEO).
+On May 23, 2019, SpaceX deployed the first 60 of around 12,000 satellites in its planned Starlink satellite system – which it aimed to use to provide low latency network communications via a large constellation in low Earth orbit (LEO).

-On May 30, 2020, SpaceX successfully launched two NASA astronauts (Douglas Hurley and Robert Behnken) into orbit on a Crew Dragon spacecraft during SpaceX Demo-2, making SpaceX the first private company to send astronauts to the International Space Station and marking the first crewed launch from American soil in 9 years.
+On May 30, 2020, SpaceX launched two NASA astronauts (Douglas Hurley and Robert Behnken) into orbit on a Crew Dragon spacecraft during SpaceX Demo-2, making SpaceX the first private company to send astronauts to the International Space Station (ISS) and marking the first crewed launch from American soil in 9 years.
 The mission launched from Launch Complex 39A of the Kennedy Space Center in Florida.
-SpaceX Demo-2 successfully docked with the ISS on May 31, 2020 and returned the astronauts safely on Aug 2, 2020.
+SpaceX Demo-2 successfully docked with the ISS on May 31, 2020 and returned the astronauts safely on August 2, 2020.

+In 2025, residents of Boca Chica Village, Texas, the home of SpaceX's Starbase private launch site, voted to incorporate themselves into a new city, dubbed Starbase, Texas.